 However, teaching children the limits of texting and when it might be better to address a topic with a voice conversation is a vanishing skill that would be helpful for children to learn for social and relationship development.
 “One of the things that happens as parents is we are literally thumbing out our lives in front of our kids.
 And they’re not hearing us on the phone the way we heard our parents on the phone,” says Heitner.
 “So we’re missing that opportunity to talk to them about how [to delineate between texting and talking situations] unless we actually make it explicit, unless we’re on the phone and we say, ‘You know, I’m going to actually tell grandma this big news instead of texting her because this is such big news and we want to kind of be with her while she responds.’
 Or ‘I’m having a conflict right now.
 We’re not really understanding each other.
 So, I’m going to call the person to try to work it out because it’s just getting worse with texting.’”

-Limited access is OK
+Limited Access Is OK

 Consider ways to introduce the smartphone that limits access to the most addicting apps and content, suggests Heitner.
 “Maybe you’re not ready to let your kid have TikTok, but if there’s a few memes that they feel like they must see for water cooler conversation.
 Would you be willing to download the app and look at those memes with them a couple of times a week on your phone if you’re not ready for them to independently explore that app?” she says.
 “I don’t think we have to think about smartphone versus no smartphone as completely black and white – I don’t have to give my kid 24/7 access to their best smartphone that they’re going to have all the time.
 I think that’s a huge help for parents thinking about ‘How can I gradually let my kid get used to this and learn how to do it successfully?’”